home-assistant/home-assistant.io/source/_integrations/bmw_connected_drive.markdown

 ---
-title: "BMW Connected Drive"
+title: BMW Connected Drive
-description: "Instructions on how to setup your BMW Connected Drive account with Home Assistant."
+description: Instructions on how to setup your BMW Connected Drive account with Home Assistant.
 logo: bmw.png
 ha_category:
   - Car